joelparkerhenderson/smart-okrs-kpis/README.md

 SMART criteria for goals:

-- **Specific**: target one area clearly, precisely, and explicitly.
+- **Specific/Strategic**: target one area clearly, precisely, and explicitly.
-- **Measurable(**: quantify progress toward success by using metrics.
+- **Measurable/Motivating**: quantify progress toward success by using metrics.
-- **Actionable/Achieveable**: able to start, sustain, and complete.
+- **Actionable/Ambitious**: able to start, sustain, and complete.
-- Relevant: closely connected to what's happening and being considered.
+- **Relevant**: closely connected to what's happening and being considered.
-- **Timely**: occurring at a time that is favorable, reservable, and bounded.
+- **Timely/Tactical**: occurring at a time that is favorable, reservable, and bounded.

 OKRs for management plans: